 Convergence collaborates with established learning communities to bring students together for interactive, interprofessional education.
 Goals and curricula are developed together by faculty and student representatives from the participating schools: UT Southwestern Medical School, UT Southwestern School of Health Professions, Texas Woman's University College of Nursing, UT Arlington College of Nursing and Health Innovation, and Texas Tech University School of Pharmacy.

-Each of the schools supports a unique learning community design.
+Each school supports a unique learning community design.
 These different designs serve as structures for advancing interprofessional education among the three schools.
-The learning communities within each school are:
+The learning communities of UT Southwestern are:

-Interprofessional Development, Education & Active Learning (IDEAL) Teams
+Interprofessional Development, Education, and Active Learning (IDEAL) Teams

-The School of Health Professions sponsors Interprofessional Development, Education & Active Learning (IDEAL) Teams each of which is composed of a small group of students from the various training programs in health professions.
-Groups are led by faculty advisors in the practice of interdisciplinary communication and other skills.
+The UT Southwestern School of Health Professions sponsors Interprofessional Development, Education, and Active Learning (IDEAL) teams.
+Each team is composed of a small group of students from the various health professions training programs.
+Faculty advisors who have experience with interdisciplinary communication and other skills lead the groups.